adix992/GLaDOS-AI-Animation/README.md

 When your configured media player starts playing, GLaDOS enters a dedicated **Spotify Green** dance mode.

 Instead of a basic looped animation, she features a **Macro-Choreography Math Engine** that actively reads the tempo of your music and chains together **32 unique, tempo-locked dance routines**.
-Every 16 beats, she randomly switches her dance style so the animation stays fresh throughout a 4-minute song.
+Every 16 beats, she randomly switches her dance style so the animation stays fresh throughout a full song.

 Her personality shifts depending on the speed of the music:
 * **Chill & Soulful (< 90 BPM):** Fluid, heavily relaxed movements.
 Half-note vertical nods, wide figure-8 sweeps, and heavy eyelids.